 - 1/2 cup chocolate fudge sauce (homemade or your favorite purchased brand)

-- optional garnishes: whipped cream, additional cashew and chocolate sauce
+- whipped cream, additional cashew and chocolate sauce